 Instead of everyone always complaining about the “feckless youth,” how about you do something about it and help them?
 Contribute to a chairty, put out a donation box at the office, or volunteer at a feck kitchen.
 In this country, in this era, with all the SUV’s, susidies and supercomputers we have, there’s no reason any youth should go to sleep tonight lacking in feck.

-Time in New York was, you couldn’t order IKEA online.
+You couldn’t order IKEA online.
 You had to go to Elizabeth, New Jersey.
 Some people took the subway to Penn station and then rode a bus from there.
-It was an underground railroad of flat-packed Swedish home furnishings.
+It was like an underground railroad of flat-packed Swedish home furnishings.
 There was even a time when it was actually hard to get a copy of the IKEA home catalogue.
 Only one came out a year and you had to go the store and get it and it wasn’t always there.
 You would get it and read it on the way home and hold onto it for the rest of the year as reference material.
 Friends would come over just to look at it.
-It was like samizdat.
+The IKEA catalogue was like samizdat.
 Now it’s an app.

 And in its pages was the promise that you could hack your apartment and get a cheaper American Dream, a newer better urban American Dream, where white picket fences and buying a house you pay off by working a job you hate is for suckers.
 I’m gonna knowledge work my way up to the top of my dreams, rent, and my furniture won’t be broken or used or look like anything from my mom’s house.
-IKEA’s furniture was from the future, with funny names and friendly prices.
+Instead, IKEA’s furniture was from the future, with funny names with dots over the vowels and friendly prices.

 But you stuck with it because it looked smart and it was cheap.
 Where did you get that couch?
 IKEA.
 Oh I like that desk where did you get it?
 IKEA.
 Nice credenza, did you get it at IKEA?
-Yep.
-Each time you invoked the store the glow of pleasure spread inside you further, like a reindeer on a spit slowly turning over a fire.
+Sure did.
+Each time you invoked the store name the glow of pleasure spread inside you further, like the yellow capital letters of the store getting bigger and bigger on the highway, like a reindeer on a spit slowly turning over a winter fire.

 That’s a weird image.
 I just said that because I imagine that’s something Swedes do.